saurabhrathor17/assignment/README.md

-i am using pyspark for this project
+i am using pyspark for this project.